Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 ## Dataset statistics *(how many instances of P/L/O/Other we have)*

-This is the count of the instances grouped by major types in the dataset:
+This is the count of the instances, grouped by major types in the dataset:

 * Person : 1245237
 * Location: 905198